machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io helps developers build and monetize deeply personalized messaging apps.
+We make it "easy" to build and monetize deeply personalized messaging experiences.

 .. figure:: _static/images/my_bots.png
    :scale: 25 %